-Canstar Blue’s anti-ageing skincare review has seen Neutrogena, The Ordinary, Nivea, Garnier, Olay, L’Oréal and Coles compared on their consistency, feeling on skin, effectiveness, packaging, value for money and overall satisfaction.
+Canstar Blue’s anti-ageing skincare review has seen Olay, L’Oréal, The Ordinary, Nivea, Clinique, Coles, Garnier and Neutrogena compared on their consistency, feeling on skin, effectiveness, packaging, value for money, and overall satisfaction.

 So, which brands can lift our spirits (as well as our skin)?
-In Canstar Blue’s anti-ageing skincare ratings, we sought to find out which brands are helping to keep Aussies’ youthful glow and which are just causing a few more frown lines.
-To do this, we surveyed more than 700 adults who gave us their feedback on the anti-ageing skincare products they’ve used in the last 12 months.
-Seven brands received the minimum survey sample size (30 responses) to feature in our report.
+In Canstar Blue’s anti-ageing skincare ratings, we sought to find out which brands are helping to keep Aussies’ youthful glow and which are likely to cause more frown lines.
+To do this, we surveyed more than 600 adults who gave us their feedback on the anti-ageing skincare products they’ve used in the last 12 months.
+Eight brands received the minimum survey sample size (30 responses) to feature in our report.

-There were barely any wrinkles for Neutrogena in this year’s ratings, having achieved five stars for overall customer satisfaction and in other key areas.
+There were barely any wrinkles for Olay in this year’s ratings, having achieved five stars for overall customer satisfaction and in other key areas.

 Here are the best anti-ageing skincare brands in Australia, as rated by consumers in Canstar Blue’s latest review: